FrankLu0925/The-2023-IMDb-Prediction-Project/README.md

 ## Overview

 This project aims to construct predictive models for IMDb scores, providing insights into the potential success of new movies.
-Leveraging IMDb data, we develop robust models to predict scores, benefiting both moviegoers and the film industry.
+Leveraging IMDb data, robust models are developed to predict scores, benefiting both moviegoers and the film industry.

 ## Objectives